hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 - Roster Replacement: If a new candidate roster is submitted before the previous one is adopted, the corresponding new Candidate Roster will replace the old one.

-### Configuration

-The `config.txt` file will no longer be used for storing the address book in existing networks.
-It will only be used for the genesis of new networks.

 ### Dependencies